 Delivery of program and services

-Telephone, video, and virtual (e.g. personal computer videoconferencing) appointments will be offered first for almost all appointments.
+Telephone, video, and virtual (e.g. personal computer videoconferencing) appointments will be offered first for almost all appointments, more facilities will start to use Coding Solutions in order to help with the medical billing process .
 In-person appointments will be offered when they are more of an urgent nature or when the visit requires an in-person encounter (e.g. blood pressure checks, immunizations, foot care, liquid nitrogen, prenatal visits, well baby visit, urine drug screens, etc.).

 MFHT’s Registered Social Worker, Registered Dietitian and Health Promoter will continue to offer mental health, nutrition, exercise and smoking cessation support via telephone and video appointments.
 In-person appointments may be offered on a case-by-case basis.